What is a community partner?

 Reality Ministries

 Reality Ministries creates opportunities for adults with and without developmental disabilities to experience belonging and kinship.
-Friendship, and the belonging it brings, is at the heart of their community.
-Every week, there are over 30 discrete small groups that meet at the Reality Center.
-The subjects run the gamut, from anime to karaoke to a happy hour to farming to cooking.
-The groups meet all throughout the day and in the evening, allowing for volunteers to foster genuine friendships rooted in inclusivity and shared interests throughout the week.
+Volunteers are expected to pursue friendships with Reality participants and other volunteers.
+Every week, there are over 30 discrete small groups that meet at the Reality Center, and the subjects run the gamut, from anime to karaoke to a happy hour to farming to cooking.
+The groups meet all throughout the day and in the evening, allowing for volunteers to easily match a group with their schedule.

 Museum of Durham History